AFRICA CUP 2019 QUALIFIERS

 Most successful team: Egypt (7x titles)

-The 2017 Africa Cup of Nations is scheduled to be the 31st edition of the Africa Cup of Nations, the football championship of Africa (CAF).
+The 2019 Africa Cup of Nations is the 32nd edition of the Africa Cup of Nations, the football championship of Africa (CAF).

 The Africa Cup of Nations, is also referred to as the African Nations Cup (ANC) is the main international association football competition in Africa.